LewisClements21/house-pricing/README.md

 * **Summed price** is the total of the sale prices of the four inherited houses.

 ## **2. Business Requirements**
-Our client, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, has requested us to  help in maximizing the sales price for the inherited properties.
+Our client, who received an inheritance from a deceased great-grandfather in Ames, Iowa, has asked us to  help in maximizing the sales price for the inherited properties.

-Although our client has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
+Although our client has a good understanding of property prices in her own state and residential area, she is worried that basing her estimates on her current knowledge might lead to inaccurate appraisals.
 What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.

 Our client provided us with a public dataset they found with house prices for Ames, Iowa.